o19s/quepid/README.md

 ## Seed Data

-The following accounts are created through the seeds.
+The following accounts are created through the `bin/setup_docker` process.
 They all follow the following format:

 ```
 email: quepid+[type]@o19s.com